Mathics3/mathics-development-guide/docs/extending/code-overview/glossary.rst

    atom

-     The leaves of an S-expression or an expression.
+     The leaves of an M-expression or an expression.
 It is an object that has no structure below it.
      See also "Atomic Primitives" in the Mathics documentation for builtin-functions.

      Note that the Mathics parser's Atoms are a subset of Mathics Atoms.
 For example, a Complex number from the